You are here

 Pace Law School transforms students into effective new lawyers who possess the knowledge, skills, and experience necessary to make an immediate and positive impact on their chosen field of law.

-Led by Dean Michelle S. Simon, Pace Law continually seeks ways to better serve its students and society.
-Combining rigorous required courses, intense legal exercises, real client and courtroom exposure, and a variety of opportunities to broaden their skills, Pace students graduate with a deep, comprehensive, and integrated understanding of the law and its application.
+Pace Law continually seeks ways to better serve its students and society.
+Combining a rigorous academic curriculum, intensive hands-on practical experiences, real client and courtroom exposure, and a variety of opportunities to broaden their skills, Pace students graduate with a deep, comprehensive, and integrated understanding of the law and its application.

 Pace is nationally recognized for excellence in several areas, including the quality and breadth of its clinical, legal writing and research, and environmental law programs.
 These and other programs are continually evaluated and reshaped to help ensure that they equip our students with the tools needed to meet the challenges of a dynamic – and increasingly global – legal landscape.
 Our students help make important decisions about our curriculum and faculty hiring, and help shape our programs so that they continue to align with the needs and interests of our diverse student body.

-At Pace, we strongly believe that the legal profession, and ultimately the judiciary, should reflect the country’s ethnic and cultural makeup.
-We also believe that attorneys who create, defend, and challenge public policy in the U.S. should be truly informed about the issues faced by ordinary Americans and diverse populations around the world.
+At Pace, we strongly believe that the legal profession, and ultimately the judiciary, should reflect the nation's ethnic and cultural makeup.
+We also believe that attorneys who create, defend, and challenge public policy in the U.S. should be truly informed about the issues faced by the people they serve, and diverse populations around the world.
 By attracting qualified, traditionally underrepresented applicants through our strong financial aid and scholarship programs, Pace is working to help ensure these goals.

 A stimulating environment

 The strength of Pace’s curriculum is enhanced by our diverse community of scholars.
-Out of a student body of almost 750, approximately 58% are women and 17% represent ethnic and racial minorities.
+Out of a student body of just over 550 students, approximately 56% are women and 18% represent ethnic and racial minorities.
 Students come to Pace from 33 U.S. states and several foreign countries.
 Many have extensive work experience and advanced degrees in other fields, including medicine, business, science, and technology.
 Each student brings unique perspectives and ideas to our classrooms and our programs.

-Pace’s accomplished faculty – comprised of dedicated scholars, researchers and practitioners – bring extensive experience and innovative teaching techniques to the classroom, combining stimulating coursework, lively classroom discussion, and practical advice.
+Pace’s accomplished faculty – comprised of dedicated scholars, researchers and practitioners – bring extensive experience and innovative teaching techniques to the classroom by combining stimulating coursework, lively classroom discussion, with practical advice.
 They are committed to furthering their own legal scholarship and ensuring that students receive superior preparation to become knowledgeable, confident, successful attorneys.
 A low student-to-teacher ratio means students consistently receive the individual attention and support they deserve.

 Unlike many law schools, Pace offers a true campus setting with 12 acres of landscaped grounds in an opportunity-rich, urban environment.
 Located in White Plains, New York, students have easy access to both New York City and the beautiful Hudson Valley, and benefit from myriad social, cultural, and professional opportunities.